 The American Efficiency Services philosophy regarding tube cleaning is this: anyone can put a cleaner in a tube and push.
 The individuals doing the work make the difference in quality.
-AES offers the most complete Condenser Cleaning available.
+AES offers the complete Condenser Tube Cleaning Services available.

 AES provides crews dedicated to safety, quality job performance, and completion.
 All personnel are full time employees of AES.
 Our reporting system is ready to transfer photographs and video images to our customers directly from the condenser.

 If you don’t know the project status, we aren’t doing our job.
 American Efficiency Services (AES) believes that providing the most available and accurate data during a condenser / heat exchanger tube cleaning gives our customers the ability to better plan for future cleanings and gain the competitive advantage necessary in today’s market.

 The selection of the correct Condenser cleaner for the deposits is the most important decision to be made prior to a condenser / heat exchanger tube cleaning.
 If the history is unknown AES can come equipped to the job site with various cleaners to attack the exact condition once the tube bundle is exposed.
 AES works closely with Goodway to offer an entire line of cleaning products from the aggressive metal scrapers for hard deposits to a plastic tube scrubber for lighter / easily removed deposits.
 Once AES is able to establish a history based on actual conditions, we can work closely with plant personnel to determine the most economical and effective approach for future cleanings.